linhoangce/2800-202410-BBY29/README.md

 ```

 ## 5. Complete setup/installion/usage

-Our project uses the Iphone 14 Promax screen size for UI design.
+Our project focused solely on UI design for the Iphone 14 Promax screen size.

-Note: before running the app unsure you have added the proper .env file to the folder.
+Before running the app, make sure to add a .env file to the folder.
 The .env will require the following variables.

 * GROQ_API_KEY, PORT
 * MONGODB_SESSION_SECRET
 * NODE_SESSION_SECRET